Black Givenchy dress of Audrey Hepburn

 Audrey Hepburn wore a "little black dress" in the 1961 romantic comedy film Breakfast at Tiffany's.
-The garment was designed by Hubert de Givenchy, and is worn during the opening scene of the film.
-The dress is referred to as one of the most iconic clothing items in the history of the twentieth century, and perhaps the most famous little black dress of all time.
+The garment was originally designed by Hubert de Givenchy, with three existing copies preserved to date.
+A studio copy of this dress was worn during the opening scene of the film, while another during a social party held at the apartment of the main protagonist.

+The dress has been described as one of the most iconic clothing items of the twentieth century.

 History

 Audrey Hepburn was a close friend of French designer Givenchy, referring to the designer as her "best friend" while he considered her his "sister".